 What to do about it: The priority for enterprises should be defensive measures, especially tailored to nations with geopolitical conflicts in which the US is actively involved.
 For example, after the initial strikes in Iran in 2026, there was a notable escalation in attacks from activists.
 According to Unit 42, state-backed groups may act in operational isolation, which could change their attack patterns.
 Given this and the overall more chaotic geopolitical environment, Forrester recommends holding regular sessions on geopolitical risk to continually reevaluate which threat actors are likely to target your organization and to update threat intelligence measures accordingly.

-What to know: Pillar 2 advances the Biden-era push for regulatory harmonization, promising “streamlined” and “common sense” regulation.
+What to know: This pillar advances the Biden-era push for regulatory harmonization, promising “streamlined” and “common sense” regulation.
 Yet for a pillar that affects virtually every regulated organization in the country, it is sparse in details about what this means.
-Despite using the same “harmonization” language, in practice this strategy signals deregulation — a shift away from setting and centralizing consistent, sector-specific cyber baselines.
-The emphasis is on ensuring the private sector can operate with agility.
-However, a 2025 GAO report found that, rather than seeking deregulation, industry wanted a single cyber authority, standardized definitions, and regulatory reciprocity to reduce burdens.
+Despite using the same “harmonization” language, in practice, this strategy signals deregulation — a shift away from setting and centralizing consistent, sector-specific cyber baselines.
+The emphasis is on ensuring that the private sector can operate with agility, but a 2025 Government Accountability Office report found that, rather than seeking deregulation, the industry wanted a single cyber authority, standardized definitions, and regulatory reciprocity to reduce burdens.

 Expect the federal stance on regulation to stay in flux as the administration selectively tackles regulatory topics.
-For example, CISA continues to delay its proposed CIRCIA rule to harmonize incident reporting for critical infrastructure sectors.
+For example, the Cybersecurity and Infrastructure Security Agency (CISA) continues to delay its proposed CIRCIA rule to harmonize incident reporting for critical infrastructure sectors.
 On the other hand, the White House issued an executive order to prevent states from regulating AI, despite no federal standards being in place.
 Until more concrete directives materialize, the dominant condition for regulated organizations is uncertainty, not relief.

-What to do about it: To navigate this uncertainty, leaders must anchor their security programs in frameworks like the NIST CSF 2.0, regardless of which mandates survive.
-This is your best technical foundation and a strong hedge against regulatory changes since it focuses on security capabilities that map to virtually any regulation.
+What to do about it: To navigate this uncertainty, leaders must anchor their security programs in frameworks like the NIST Cybersecurity Framework 2.0, regardless of which mandates survive.
+This is your best technical foundation and a strong hedge against regulatory changes, since it focuses on security capabilities that map to virtually any regulation.
 Don’t conflate federal deregulation with reduced compliance; instead, map current regulatory obligations to your common control framework and keep it up to date.
 Lastly, invest in industry information-sharing coalitions now.
-ISACs and sector working groups are becoming standard-setting vehicles as federal coordination declines, and early participation gives you influence over what those standards become.
+Information sharing and analysis centers and sector working groups are becoming standard-setting vehicles as federal coordination declines, and early participation gives you influence over what those standards become.

-Pillar 3: Modernize and Secure Federal Government Networks
+Pillar Three: Modernize And Secure Federal Government Networks

-What to know: Pillar 3 reinforces the importance of Zero Trust in federal systems while calling for modernization and post-quantum readiness.
+What to know: This pillar reinforces the importance of Zero Trust in federal systems while calling for modernization and post-quantum readiness.
 It also highlights the desire to adopt AI for cybersecurity and to speed procurement.
-With the administration’s changes to CISA and overall downsizing, individual government agencies government will be challenged to meet the broad objectives laid out in the strategy.
+With the administration’s changes to CISA and overall downsizing, individual government agencies will be challenged to meet the broad objectives laid out in the strategy.

 What to know: Critical infrastructure has been a concern of the US federal government since the first comprehensive national strategy to secure cyberspace was released in the Bush administration.
 While the government’s perspective of how to address critical infrastructure has changed, the private sector has borne the burden of securing those environments.

 What to do about it: Regardless of how they intend to go about it, organizations that are designated as critical infrastructure must inventory their tooling and be prepared to shift to domestic or allied suppliers.
-Document hardware and software technologies (including through SBOMs) and identify critical technologies that pose a risk alongside those that are simplest to rip and replace.
+Document hardware and software technologies (including through software bills of materials) and identify critical technologies that pose a risk alongside those that are simplest to rip and replace.

-Pillar 5: Sustain Superiority in Critical and Emerging Technologies
+Pillar Five: Sustain Superiority In Critical And Emerging Technologies

-What to know: Pillar 5 treats emerging technologies as opportunities for power projection and as domains that are actively contested, rather than as sole opportunities for innovation.
+What to know: This pillar treats emerging technologies as opportunities for power projection and as domains that are actively contested, rather than as solely opportunities for innovation.
 It acknowledges that companies actively adopting technologies with serious security concerns are a strategic liability for the United States; as part of that, it emphasizes the importance of post-quantum capabilities and prioritizes them in federal infrastructure security measures.

 What to do about it: Despite challenges in enforcement, a section dedicated to this topic in the cybersecurity strategy shows its importance.
 Inventory where your organization uses public‑key cryptography and prioritize long‑lived, sensitive data for early migration to standards‑based, hybrid quantum‑safe algorithms.
 To secure AI systems, lock down training data and model artifacts, segment AI infrastructure, and monitor for abuse.

-What to know: Pillar 6 pivots from earlier workforce plans by broadening beyond the 2018 strategy’s focus on traditional technical cybersecurity skills (e.g., strengthening the pipeline of network defenders, incident responders, threat intel analysts, even via merit-based immigration to attract top talent) and the 2023 strategy’s emphasis on governance, risk management, regulatory alignment, and “secure by design” principles.
+What to know: This pillar pivots from earlier workforce plans by broadening beyond the 2018 strategy’s focus on traditional technical cybersecurity skills (e.g., strengthening the pipeline of network defenders, incident responders, and threat intel analysts, even attracting top talent via merit-based immigration) and the 2023 strategy’s emphasis on governance, risk management, regulatory alignment, and “secure by design” principles.

-What to do about it: The implications of this pillar align with Forrester’s cybersecurity talent management advice to clients: invest heavily and immediately in upskilling in AI-fluent, AI-collaborative training for your teams and adjust hiring and development plans to emphasize skills in orchestrating and overseeing AI-driven defenses.
-This is critical to remaining resilient as AI reshapes the security workforce, displacing traditional roles and org structures, and demanding a new generation of practitioners.
+What to do about it: The implications of this pillar align with Forrester’s cybersecurity talent management advice to clients: Invest heavily and immediately in upskilling through AI-fluent, AI-collaborative training for your teams, and adjust hiring and development plans to emphasize skills in orchestrating and overseeing AI-driven defenses.
+This is critical to remaining resilient as AI reshapes the security workforce, displacing traditional roles and org structures and demanding a new generation of practitioners.

 Conclusion

 The biggest challenge with this strategy is its lack of detailed direction.
-It skips over international cooperation and collaboration, a core part of the 2018 and 2023 strategies, to prioritize U.S. technology, innovation, and.
-Focus on implementing defensive measures outlined in more depth in the 2023 and 2018 strategies first and foremost, especially in the face of what this strategy most clearly signals: a more aggressive posture towards adversaries.
+It skips over international cooperation and collaboration, a core part of the 2023 and 2018 strategies, to prioritize US technology and innovation.
+Focus on implementing defensive measures outlined in more depth in the 2023 and 2018 strategies first and foremost, especially in the face of what this strategy most clearly signals: a more aggressive posture toward adversaries.

 If you’re a Forrester client, book an inquiry or guidance session with us if you have any questions about this change in strategy.